New York Blind Spot Accident Attorney

 Negligence is Negligence

 Motorcycle riders are often knowledgeable about car’s blind spots and do their best not to linger in those regions.
 Big rigs for their part often warn car drivers with signage regarding the trucker’s limited visibility, and FMCSA even launched a public campaign warning the public not to hang out in the “no-zone.”
 But it is not always possible to avoid being in these spots, whether temporarily while passing a vehicle or because of the pattern of traffic in front and behind you.
 In the end, changing lanes without turning and checking appropriate the blind spot is nearly always going to be a negligent maneuver, and the driver may be liable for any injuries or damage caused.
-If you have been injured in a New York City traffic accident, contact Leandros A. Vrionedes, P.C. for a free consultation.
+If you have been injured in a New York City traffic accident, contact the new york blind spot accident attorney of Leandros A. Vrionedes, P.C. for a free consultation.